Skip to main content

 The difference is specificity.
 Generic questions feel like homework.
 Specific ones feel like dinner table conversation - the kind where people actually lean in.

-I tested this over two weeks with nearly identical posts.
-One asked "What's your morning routine?"
-(3 comments).
-Another asked "What's the first app you open before you're even fully awake?"
-(41 comments).
-Same audience, same time slot, same account.
+Run two nearly identical posts and you'll feel the gap.
+"What's your morning routine?" lands with a thud.
+"What's the first app you open before you're even fully awake?" gets a flood of replies.
+Same audience, same time slot, same account, wildly different response.

 Try: "What's one thing you believed about [your niche] a year ago that you've completely changed your mind on?"